robertdebock/learn-terraform/BASIC/create-resource-dependencies.md

 |-------------|------------------------------------------------|
 |30 minutes   |A computer with Terraform installed.            |

-Goal: Learn how dependecies work in Terraform.
+Goal: Learn how dependencies work in Terraform.

 ## Explanation